Using X-Particles with Team Render

 Using TRS and X-Particles

 You can still use TRS with a cached X-Particles scene, but it isn't as easy as it should be.
 In effect, you need to set up the scene in the same way that you would if using TR2PV.

 For the purpose of this paper we will assume that you have at least three machines (one to run the Team Render Server, and which won't take part in rendering) and two clients.
 If you only have one client you can still use TRS...but why bother?

 On the server machine, run Team Render Server and on the client machines, run Team Render Client.
 X-Particles must be installed on all the clients.
 Once you do this, you should see something like this in the TR server:

-Here you have a server (two green dots) and two clients, only one of which is currently available.
+Here you have a server (two green dots) and any available clients will appear in the left-hand pane.

 Running the TRS web interface

 Using TRS is done from a web interface which is launched from the Team Render Server application by clicking the 'globe' icon: